Frequently Asked Questions

 • Authentication: any authenticated services (i.e. you supply a username and password) such as interactive logins, remote mail services, authenticated web services (e.g. WebMail, MathNet User Services, Internal Website, etc.) will not be available.

-• DHCP/DNS registration: any laptops or computers registered to you will be de-registered and will not have plugged in network access.
+• DHCP/DNS registration: any laptops or computers registered to you will be de-registered, and will not be recognized as having network privileges.

-• Personnel listing: a notice to the office staff will direct them to remove your entry from the Department Personnel directory.
+• Personnel listing: a notice will be sent to the office to remove your entry from the Department Personnel directory.

-When you have settled at your new location, you can Email the IT staff and they can send instructions on how you can retrieve your archived data.
+When you have settled at your new location, you can Email the IT staff for instructions as to how to retrieve your archived data.
 You may also elect to migrate some of your data to a new location before your account is taken offline.

 • Web forwarding: access to your personal web URL